 From the same director of Dogtooth and the upcoming The Killing of a Sacred Deer, The Lobster is one of my favorite films of 2015 and probably one of the most creative films I’ve ever seen.
 Winner of the Jury Prize at 2015 Cannes Film Festival, The Lobster talks about a dystopian future where everybody must live as a couple to live in society.
 If they don’t have a couple, they are sent to a hotel where you should find a husband or a wife in a certain period of time, otherwise, you will be turned into an animal for the rest of your life.
 With that, Lanthimos builds a beautiful and smart movie that makes fun of marriage and monogamy in the most absurd way possible with an outstanding cast formed by Colin Farrell, Rachel Weisz, Léa Seydoux and Ben Whishaw.

 American Honey (2016) by Andrea Arnold

-Winner of the Jury Prize at 2016 Cannes Film Festival, American Honey is Andrea Arnold’s version of the free american spirit chasing the american dream on the 21st Century.
+Winner of the Jury Prize at 2016 Cannes Film Festival, American Honey is Andrea Arnold’s version of the free American spirit chasing the American dream on the 21st Century.
 With almost three hours of duration, American Honey is a beautiful and realistic road movie that mix fantasy with reality by using several non-actors and improvised scenes.
-The film tells the story of Star, a teenager living in Oklahoma that decides to leave her family behind to join a team of teenager who are driving around the country selling magazines.
+The film tells the story of Star, a teenager living in Oklahoma that decides to leave her family behind to join a team of teenagers who are driving around the country selling magazines.
 One of the best movies of 2016, in my opinion.

 20th Century Women (2016) by Mike Mills